-Policy statement
+Policy Statement

-TIS is committed to academic honesty and ensures all students are aware of what this entails including examinations.
+Tema International School (TIS) is committed to academic integrity and ensures all students know what this means all through the learning process and TIS life.
 While we expect all students at TIS will submit any work of their own that is appropriately referenced, guidelines to what this means and the consequences if any work does not meet this standard are articulated clearly across TIS.